C957T: Behaviours associated with the C/C genotype of the C957T polymorphism

-Given that the C/C genotype has been associated with dissocial personality disorder one may infer that this genotype may also be associated with all four DSM-IV defined cluster B personality disorders.
-This hypothesis, however, has not been tested.

 Rapid screening of the C957T and the TaqIA polymorphisms

 Given the importance of the C957T and TaqIA polymorphisms for the diagnosis and treatment of psychological disorder, a rapid screening protocol for these genes has been developed.
 Since the DRD2 1101A allele nulls the effects of the 957T allele, screens for the 957C allele which ignore the 1101A allele can sometimes lead to false negatives.